Movinga

-Movinga is an online platform-based moving company with its official headquarters at Moabit, Berlin, Germany.
+Movinga is an online platform-based moving company with its official headquarters at Köln, Germany.
 Movinga was founded in 2015.
 It specializes in house removals and relocation and can also be used to 'find and book' other listed moving companies, based on the buyer's preference.
+In late 2024, the company was acquired by the Swiss moving company MoveAgain.

 History

 Founded by Bastian Knutzen and Chris Maslowski in 2016, the company began by booking household moving services for students online.
 In May 2015, they moved their headquarters from Vallendar to Berlin.
 Later, the MVP version of the platform was released - a home removal platform built with Ruby on Rails, PostgreSQL, Grape, Babel.
 In 2016, the company was active in at least seven countries.
-Today, Silvio Hinteregger and Tobias Hinteregger are the CEOs of the company.
+Today, Dominic Schütz is the CEO of the company.

 Model

 Movinga's business model is online based.
 Customers first need to provide their source and destination via the moving website.
 The quotation for the job is then exchanged with the customer.
 Once the customer accepts the quoted price, the process is initiated, and the task completed.
-SMACC, in a digitized process, handles all the invoices of Movinga.
-The company has also leased street scooters (Electric Minivans) for transportation.